JavidChaji/FUM-Simurgh/README.md

     ```

-* If you are trying to connect to a standalone Rocker.Chat instance or using Rasa CLI, lets user ngrok to get a
+* If you are trying to connect to a standalone Rocket.Chat instance or using Rasa CLI, lets user ngrok to get a
-public url for the Rasa Bot.
+public url for the Rasa Bot. (or just use localhost:5005)

     Install ngrok via: https://ngrok.com/download